RongHuHu/HACA-Net/README.md

 ## nuScenes
 To evaluate a model on the nuScenes dataset, you can execute one of the following commands from within the `experiments/nuScene/` directory, depending on the model version you desire.

+# Quantitative Results
+## ETH/UCY
+Run `pes_quantitative.py` under the `experiments/nuScene/` folder to obtain quantitative results.
+You can obtain the results of different pedestrian datasets by changing `eth` in line 7 of the code to any one of `hotel, univ, zara1, zara2`.
+## nuScenes

 # Acknowledgments
 Without this repo, I could not complete my whole project: